jesseclay/BTC-E_Autotrade/README.md

 This is a simple ruby script for automated trading on btc-e.com using the btce gem.
 Currently configured to run locally.

+This script assumes that the market will always rise.
+It functions by:

+1. Placing a buy order at the current bid (buy) price
+2. Immediately creating a sell order at the current bid price + the profit margin you'd like to make

 Getting Started
 ---------------
 1. Clone the repo to your hard drive.